Enforcement and Compliance, International Trade Administration, Department of Commerce.

 Start Supplemental Information

-On September 12, 2017, the Department postponed the preliminary determination of this investigation until November 15, 2017.
+On June 23, 2017, the Department postponed the preliminary determination of this investigation and the revised deadline is now September 18, 2017.

 For a complete description of the events that followed the initiation of this investigation, see the Preliminary Decision Memorandum.

 A list of topics discussed in the Preliminary Decision Memorandum is included as Appendix II to this notice.
 The Preliminary Decision Memorandum is a public document and is on file electronically via Enforcement and Compliance's Antidumping and Countervailing Duty Centralized Electronic Service System (ACCESS).
 ACCESS is available to registered users at http://access.trade.gov, and is available to all parties in the Central Records Unit, room B8024 of the main Department of Commerce building.
 In addition, a complete version of the Preliminary Decision Memorandum can be accessed directly at http://enforcement.trade.gov/frn/.
 The signed and electronic versions of the Preliminary Decision Memorandum are identical in content.